 But if you’re a data-hungry, digital powerhouse of a business that does all of its selling online, your connection is vital.
 So it’s a good idea to think about getting your very own leased line.
 This kind of internet connection is perfect for businesses who don’t want to share their connection with anyone else and need a dedicated and reliable service.
 This means no busy periods, no drop in quality, and brilliant upload and download speeds.
 Cloud-based phone system?
 No problem for your leased line.
 Sending huge files?
 Easy.
 Virtual meetings?
 It’s like they’re in the room.

 Make sure you flesh out exactly what your company will be using the internet for, and then research the products available to you.
-This handy digital health checker is a great place to start your journey.

 If you have a fixed location, like an office, and you’re interested in broadband, check what’s available at your premises.
 You may be tempted by the sound of Full-Fibre broadband, with its fast speeds and zippy download times.
 And it’s being rolled out to more and more premises every day.